mcflyhalf/nipo/README.md

 This should copy all the contents of the nipo repository into a new folder called nipo on your system.

 ### Create a virtual environment to work in
 At this point, on your terminal, cd into the new nipo folder that just appeared and create a new virtual environment in there using ```virtualenv .``` This assumes that Python 3 is your default version of python.
-If it isn't, you should instead use ```virtualenv --python=<path to python3> .```.
+If it isn't, you should instead use ```virtualenv --python=<path to python3> .``` (in both of these commands, not the dot (.) at the end).

-To activate the virtual environment, still on your terminal, you would ```source bin/activate``` and to deactivate simply type in terminal ```deactivate```.
+To activate the virtual environment, still on your terminal, you would ```source bin/activate``` and to deactivate simply type in terminal ```deactivate``` (this is for Linux  or MacOS, for Windows, try `Scripts\activate.bat` and `deactivate` to deactivate).
 You can tell that your virtual environment is activated when the word nipo is in brackets before your usual terminal prompt.

 ### Install required modules
 With your virtual environment activated, use ```pip install -r requirements.txt``` to install all the required python modules.
 Go an get some tea as this may take some time.

 ### Setup db access credentials
 Within the nipo root folder, check for a file called ```example_environ_vars.sh```.
 Make a copy of it and rename your copy to ```nipo_environ_vars.sh``` or any other name you would like.
 Within your copy, set the user credentials of your postgres user i.e. username, password, database (the Postgresql database that you intend to use for the nipo project) and test database (A Postgresql database that will be used for testing in the nipo project.
 It should necessarily be different from the main DB.
 Dont use the same one.)
 I suggest that you keep all the names I suggested and only change your username, password and port if necessary.
-If you haven't already, create the Postgres user, and the 2 DB's.
+If you haven't already, create the Postgres user, and the 2 DB's on Postgresql.

 The databases should be empty.
 Even if they arent, they will be cleared before the required tables are created.
-On Linux, run ```source nipo_environ_vars.sh``` (or whichever filename you chose instead) to set your environment variables to those you put in the file.
+On Linux/Mac, run ```source nipo_environ_vars.sh``` (or whichever filename you chose instead) to set your environment variables to those you put in the file.
+On Windows, find out how to set environment variables and set them to the contents of the file (also submit a pull request to add this info to this readme ;)).

 To check that this worked, on your terminal, type ```printenv POSTGRES_USER``` the output should be the postgres username you specified on the file.
-To check all your other environment variables, simply use ```printenv```.
+To check all your other environment variables, simply use ```printenv``` (this is on Linux/MacOS, on Windows, find out how to show environment variables and submit PR).
 There are usually quite a few of them though so finding the ones you just added may take a minute.

 Ensure you do not push this particular file ```nipo_environ_vars.sh``` to github or any other remote as this is secret information and I am sure you use the password somewhere else.